MicrosoftDocs/learn/learn-pr/wwl-data-ai/load-optimize-data-into-relational-data-warehouse/includes/1-introduction.md

 -	Implement Workload Management
 -	Exercise - Load Data into a relational data warehouse
 -	Understand Table Distribution Design
--	Understand Idexes and Query Plans
+-	Understand Indexes and Query Plans
--	Other optimaization considerations
+-	Other optimization considerations
 -   Exercise - See how statistics affect a query plan

 ## Prerequisites

-Before taking this module, it is recommended that the student is able to:
+Before taking this module, it's recommended that the student is able to:
 -	Log into the Azure portal
 -	Create a Synapse Analytics Workspace
 -	Create an Azure Synapse Analytics SQL Pool
----